 Ensuring that the research funded by the Irish Cancer Society creates an impact has always been a key priority to the Society.
-In line with our current strategy 2020-2025, from 2021 and beyond, the Irish Cancer Society will place a greater focus on maximising and measuring the impact of the research that the Irish Cancer Society funds through our grant schemes.
+In line with our current strategy 2020-2025, the Irish Cancer Society will place a greater focus on maximising and measuring the impact of the research that the Irish Cancer Society funds through our grant schemes.
 Research impact refers to the potential real-life implications that the research has beyond the lab or academia.